Park Host program

 Retreat centers are rustic lodges and cabins, which are used for school field trips and group retreats.
-Hosts at retreat centers assist visitors with check in, logistics, and use of facilities.
+Retreat center hosts assist visitors with check in, logistics, and use of facilities.
 Hosts may also perform light maintenance duties around the facility.

 Hosts at interpretive centers, museums and lighthouses may assist park staff with interpretive programs, give tours, work in gift shops, and open and close facilities.

-Hosts at marine parks assist boaters as they enter the marine park area, inform them about park facilities and moorage, alert boaters of weather conditions, and let visitors know about unique areas to explore.
-Unlike other host assignments, hosts at marine parks must have their own self-contained boat with a bathroom and are required to stay for a minimum of one to two weeks, depending on the location.
+Marine park hosts assist boaters as they enter moorage area, inform visitors about park facilities, alert boaters of weather conditions and let visitors know about unique areas to explore.
+Unlike other host assignments, hosts at marine parks are required to stay for a minimum of one to two weeks, depending on the location.

 To apply to become a park host, please download, complete and return the following forms (applications will not be processed until all forms are received):

-Completed forms can be submitted via e-mail or you may mail hard copies to:
+Completed forms can be submitted via e-mail or by mail:

 WA State Parks Volunteer Program